To a better understanding of what IP routing is, let’s get acquainted with the basic terms:

 BGP (Border Gateway Protocol)

-Example below shows how a Network router connects other networks :
+The example below shows how a Network router connects other networks :

 R2#show IP route